owfm/owfm.me/src/md/developer-experience.md

 1. FIX protocol
 1. Kafka

-**Credit Optimization Tool**: Created a React-based tool for visualizing credit line allocation versus revenue.
-Presented it to EXCO as a potential strategic tool for broader adoption.
+**Credit Optimization Tool**: Created a React-based tool for visualizing credit line allocation versus revenue across different client and trading teams.
+I presented this to the group EXCO as a potential strategic tool for broader adoption.

 1. React
 1. Express
 1. Highcharts
 1. SQL

-**CI/CD Pipelines**: Overhauled CI/CD pipelines to enable production-like unit testing and automated semantic versioning for microservices.
+**CI/CD Pipelines**: Overhauled CI/CD pipelines to enable production-like unit testing and automated semantic versioning for our releases, which was rolled out across all microservices.

 1. Azure DevOps
 1. Docker
+1. K8S

 **Trade Blotter**: Designed a React micro-frontend for querying trade data via an API and displaying results in an interactive table.